Hannibal King

 Hannibal King is a character appearing in American comic books published by Marvel Comics.
 He first appeared as a supporting character in the title The Tomb of Dracula, issue #25 (Oct.
 1974).

 King was played by Ryan Reynolds in the 2004 film Blade: Trinity.

 Fictional character biography

 Hannibal King was born in Milwaukee, Wisconsin.
 Working as a private detective, King was bitten and killed by Deacon Frost while on a case in London, England.
 Horrified to find himself one of the undead, King vowed never to consummate the curse by passing it on.
 He subsists on blood purchased or stolen from blood banks and consumes only corpses or animals.
 For the most part, eschewing his vampirism, King continues to operate as a private detective, travelling freely only by night.

 King was introduced when he was seen confronting Dracula, the lord of Earth's vampires.
 While searching for Frost, King eventually met Blade, the vampire hunter, whose mother had been killed by Frost, and together they destroy Frost.

-While investigating a friend's murder by worshipers of the occult book Darkhold, King contacts Doctor Strange.
-Learning the book contains spells to create and destroy vampires, King goes with Strange, Blade and Frank Drake to Castle Mordo in Transylvania to retrieve it.
-They battle Dracula and the Darkholders and use the book to cast the Montesi Formula, which destroys Dracula and all other current vampires on Earth and prevents others from existing on the planet.
-While King is not destroyed, because he had never taken blood from a living human being, Strange still needed to give King a complete blood transfusion, which restores King to human form.

-King, Drake and Blade establish a detective agency.
-They eventually named it Borderline Investigations.
-Strange manipulates them into combating the supernatural enemies that are emerging as the Montesi Formula weakens.
-Later, Strange examines King and concludes King had become a "neo-vampire", a special type with the same abilities and weaknesses of any yet merely craving blood and not needing it to survive In a climactic battle with a one-time vampire king named Varnae, King and Drake are thought to have been killed, but both survived.
-Blade later finds King in New Orleans, where they team to fight the resurrected Frost.
-Later, in a two-issue solo series in the comic book Journey Into Mystery, King sets up shop in San Francisco, where CIA Agent Tatjana Stiles enlists him to help stop a vampire plot to blackmail the Earth with biochemical weapons.
-Stiles becomes critically injured, and King gives in to her plea to be saved via becoming a vampire.
-When he learns she has become a deadly vampire CIA agent, he becomes dispirited, losing interest in his work and retreating into depression.